 Yet another podcast primed for a dance party.
 There’s definitely some overlap with Saturday Morning, but Spare the Rock’s playlist includes more artists you’re likely to find at an aging hipster’s dinner party, like Mates of State, Thao & the Get Down Stay Down, Folk Implosion, and Me First and the Gimme Gimmes.
 In between, you’ll still hear plenty of jams about pirates, monsters, colors, and space.

 Little kids will definitely be tickled by learning the ins and outs of camel spit as they take magical journeys around the world to meet all sorts of interesting animals and the people who study and take care of them.
 Who knew sloths used to be so misunderstood?
 Poor lazy bears.
+There are only 12 episodes to listen to, but kids will enjoy every one.

 Fans of How I Built This have never heard NPR’s Guy Raz like this.
-He and Mindy Thomas take a magical “Wow Machine” all sorts of crazy places to explain science to kids.
+He and Mindy Thomas take a magical “Wow Machine” to all sorts of crazy places to explain science to kids.
 Whether they’re visiting the world’s first blue-eyed ancestor (based on a 2008 research paper) or figuring out why onions make you cry, the two have a blast in this high-quality production.
 There are lots of sound effects and kid-friendly jokes (and some meant more for the adults listening along, too; for example, most kids probably won’t get “rage against the latrine.”)

 Kids ask a variety of questions you might think you know the answer to — why do deer lose their antlers, how is paper made, what is electricity made of, etc. — but it might be best to defer to an expert.
 Luckily, But Why is full of them, and each manages to tailor their answers for younger listeners, like explaining the heft of antlers by comparing them to walking around with sacks of flour atop your head.